 The levy does not apply to kerbside (wheelie bin) or self-hauled residential waste.

 What does the levy mean for business?

 Businesses in the Cairns Region will incur the waste levy.
 For businesses to minimise paying the waste levy, they will need to reduce waste generation and recycle as much as possible.
 Further information on business recycling opportunities.

 How much is the levy?

 The levy is charged on waste sent to landfill and started at $75 per tonne GST exc, with proposed annual increases in July.
 Information on levy rates.

 Where in Queensland will the levy apply?

-Cairns Regional Council is included in the proposed levy zone.
+Cairns Regional Council is included in the levy zone.

-It is proposed that some wastes will be exempt from the levy such as waste produced from declared natural disasters.
-It is also proposed that application for exemptions or discounts can be made for waste such items dumped on charities that cannot be used or recycled.
+Some types of waste are exempt from the levy such as waste produced from declared natural disasters.
+Applications for exemptions or discounts can be made for waste, such as items dumped on charities that cannot be used or recycled.

 View the Cairns Regional Council factsheet ( PDF, 4.14 MB ) and what it means for the region.